 Thus, SBA’s new guidance creates a strong incentive to repay any PPP loan or complete the forgiveness process prior to undertaking a sale of more than 50 % of the stock or assets of the PPP borrower.
 Otherwise, the borrower either will have to escrow significant funds while it awaits a forgiveness decision or await review and approval by SBA under a new, untested process.

 Odin Feldman Pittleman strongly advises PPP borrowers to seek guidance regarding the feasibility of any change in ownership to ensure that the current update addresses their specific situation.
-For more information, contact OFP Shareholder Michelle DiCintio at 703-218-2197.
+For more information, contact the OFP Corporate Group.